DEPARTMENT OF ENGLISH and MODERN LANGUAGES

 - To Call Another Campus Phone: Dial 1 + the last 4 digits

 - To Call a Number Off Campus: Dial 9 + the number

 - To Call Long Distance: Dial 9 + 1 + Area Code + 7-digit number + access code*

 - Our FAX number: 1-701-231-5681.
 Ask the sender to include your name for routing purposes.

 Long distance calling (using the departmental access code) is for office staff and authorized use only.
 We also have one phone card for department use.
-For personal long distance calls, please use your Bison Lines Card.
+For personal long distance calls, please use your cell phone.

 TRAVEL - The first time you travel, please see Michele (before you leave) for tips on saving receipts for reimbursements, funding sources, etc. We have developed a form to facilitate your keeping track of reimbursable expenses and for us to speed the processing of your reimbursements.
 When on a per diem allowance, keep original receipts showing zero balance due for everything but meals.
 Per diem rates for every city are available at: http://www.nd.gov/fiscal/accounting/rates/perdiem2009.pdf Also, you must complete the Authorization for Out-of-State Travel form at: https://apps.ndsu.edu/busforms

 VOICE MAIL - To Access voice mail, dial 231-9100 (when you are off campus) or 1-9100 (when you are on campus) and follow the verbal instructions.
-If you would like a handout entitled, Telephone Procedures, just ask for one.
 The telephone greeting that your callers will hear when no one is available to answer your phone has been updated with all new staff names so that callers will be assured they have reached the correct extension.